Judy Campbell: Personal life and death

 She was married to Lieutenant-Commander David Birkin, DSC RNVR, until his death in 1991.
 The couple had three children.

 They bought the oldest house in Old Church Street, Chelsea, which was once a pub, "a few steps from the Chelsea Arts Club", in 1974, and Campbell lived there until her death in 2004.

 Campbell died in London on 6 June 2004, aged 88.
-After her death in 2004, her name was commemorated on the actresses' dressing-room door at the Jermyn Street Theatre.
+After her death, her name was commemorated on the actresses' dressing-room door at the Jermyn Street Theatre.

+In March 2023, she was one of a number of notable women with a connection to Grantham honoured by South Kesteven District Council.